-Some of the visible characteristics of dry garden plants include thick fleshy leaves, very narrow leaves, waxy leaves, and spiny or hairy leaves.
+Some plants thrive in dry soil.
+A few of the visible characteristics of dry garden plants include thick fleshy leaves, very narrow leaves, waxy leaves, and spiny or hairy leaves.
 Succulent plants hold more water in their tissues, up to 95 percent vs. 75 percent in typical plants.
 Narrow leaves, like pine needles, thin compound leaflets like those on vetch, and cactus spines minimize leaf exposure to transpiration.

 These plants not only thrive in dry areas, they will beautify your landscape with flowers, fragrance, and possibly add pollinator habitat, as well.

 English lavender is a semi-woody perennial native to the Mediterranean region, where it thrives in full sun.
 It grows 12 to 18 inches tall and wide with fragrant, silver-blue foliage and produces lavender blue flowers in terminal spikes from late winter to mid summer.
 Other lavenders to try include Lavandula stoechas and Lavandula x intermedia.

 Hylotelephium “Herbstfreude,” Autumn Joy Stonecrop